7 Foods to Fight Liver and Pancreas Inflammation

 - 1 cup of water (200 ml)

-- The first thing you do is wash both the beet and carrot thoroughly, then cut them into smaller pieces to facilitate blending.
+- The first wash the beet and carrot thoroughly, then cut them into smaller pieces so they’ll be easier to blend.

 - Once you blend both foods, add the cup of water and a splash of lemon juice.